 |Less: Federal Share1||3,427.5||(922.9)||2,504.6|

 |Total Provincial Share||2,540.0||(67.9)||2,472.1|

 The total provincial share of the CICS budget is then split among the provinces on a pro rata basis, according to their population as determined by the last Population Census.
 Table 2 shows the provinces’ shares for the 2015-16 budget, as well as the actual amounts received.

 |Province||% based on 2011 Population Census||Distribution of Provincial Share of CICS

 Actual Contribution Received

 A summary of CICS’s financial results are presented in table 3.
 The total funding is composed of the Main Estimates budget and adjustments.
-The Main Estimates are the voted appropriations at the beginning of the fiscal year, which started on April 1, 2014.
-Total funding for CICS has increased by some 35 thousand dollars due to the request for the operating budget carry forward which was not requested in 2013-14.
+The Main Estimates are the voted appropriations at the beginning of the fiscal year, which started on April 1, 2015.
+Total funding for CICS has not varied significantly compared with the previous year.

 1 The Federal share includes fifty percent of the total budget plus the employee benefit plans for federal, provincial and territorial employees, the translation costs, the tenant services, the capital costs and any revenue shortfalls resulting from the non-payment or partial payment by the provinces of their respective share.

 2 The 2015-16 Budget adjustment represents the difference calculated from the Main Estimate less actual expenditures.
 The provincial share of the budget adjustment is distributed between provinces which fully contributed towards CICS operational budget.